 “My father, who has Alzheimer’s, turned to me once and said, “Can you see that little red door?”.
 There was no red door, but rather than correct him I asked, “What’s beyond the little red door, Dad?”.
 He animatedly told me all that he could see - in that moment my dad was still very much alive and present.
 I realised that, rather than continue to deny his perception of reality, maybe I should take some time to enjoy and understand it?
 After all, reality is personal to each and every one of us.”

 Sondertide productions have been writing and developing a play exploring the theme of imagination and reality in dementia.
 Drawing on their own personal experiences of dementia, they’ve been asking the question “what’s real and what really matters?”
 While the pandemic has disrupted and delayed plans for rehearsing and developing the play, they have worked with a dramaturg (a theatre literary editor) to further develop their draft script.
 They’ve also produced a series of podcasts called The Dementia Adventure, in which they spoke to people with a variety of dementia expertise, including people with dementia, scientists, therapists, and carer support services.
-The podcasts have been really well received, with over 2,000 downloads, positive reviews and a rating of 4.5/5 stars on Apple Podcasts.
+The podcasts have been well received, with over 2,000 downloads, positive reviews and a rating of 4.5/5 stars on Apple Podcasts.
 With theatres opening back up, the team are reigniting plans to show their play to theatre makers and experts, with the aim of it being commissioned for wider public performances.

 Dementia awareness and prevention in the Chinese community

 In their original plan, Bristol & Avon Chinese Women’s Group were to deliver a series of 10 events with the aim of increasing the knowledge of the Chinese community around dementia and helping people establish lifestyle habits to look after their brain health.
 The event series began in November 2019, and four sessions were delivered, each with between 20-40 attendees from the community.
 The sessions were a combination of talks and workshops, including healthy cooking and tai chi.
 Due to the pandemic, in person sessions were initially postponed, before being delivered online to community members.
 The Group supported people to get familiar with the technology, and helped to keep the community connected during the lockdowns.
-With restrictions easing, the Group hope to be able to hold their celebration event in person over the summer.

 Dementia with Lewy bodies animation